Young’s 36 points help streaking Hawks drop Lakers, 129-121

 Young stretched the lead by making two free throws with 25 seconds remaining.

 Entering Sunday’s games, the Hawks were 10th in the Eastern Conference.
-They were 12th before the winning streak.
+Atlanta, which lost to Milwaukee in last season’s Eastern Conference final, was 12th before the winning streak.

+The Lakers (24-27), who were ninth in the Western Conference, fell a season-low three games below .500.

+”We’re not in the position we want to be right now but that’s OK,” said Russell Westbrook, who had 20 points and 12 assists. ”We know what we need to do as a team.
+Just find a way to get over the hump and close games out.”

-Lakers coach Frank Vogel said before the game an MRI on James’ knee revealed “general swelling.”
+Lakers coach Frank Vogel said before the game that an MRI on James’ knee revealed ”general swelling.”

 ”As the long as the swelling is there he’s going to be out,” Vogel said.